The Shift from Generic to Brand-Aware AI

 A better system prompt does not fix this.
 It reduces variance on an underspecified problem.

-brand_post_agent addresses the problem at the architecture level.
+This architecture addresses the problem at the pipeline level.
 Brand documents are ingested once.
 Every generation request after that retrieves relevant context before the prompt is constructed.
 The model generates against your actual brand guidelines, not a description of them.

-Three principles hold the system together across every component we built:
+Three principles hold the system together across every component:

 None of these depend on a specific model or database.
 The embedding model, image generator, and evaluation model can all be swapped as the ecosystem evolves.
 The vector layer, the service boundaries, and the evaluation pattern stay the same.

-You can see the full code on GitHub at github.com/anjaliikadde/brand_post_agent
+You can see the full code on GitHub.

 At Superteams, we help you build AI agents customized to your business needs.
 To learn more, speak to us.